-Aberdeen v Celtic
+Late Jota goal earns Celtic first away win

 Post update

-Foul by David Turnbull (Celtic).
+Foul by Cameron Carter-Vickers (Celtic).

 Post update

-Lewis Ferguson (Aberdeen) wins a free kick in the defensive half.
+Christian Ramírez (Aberdeen) wins a free kick in the defensive half.

 Post update